Texas Marijuana Laws

-Although there is a national trend toward de-criminalization and even legalization of marijuana in many states, Texas continues to punish the possession and use of the drug.
+Although there's a national trend toward de-criminalization and even legalization of marijuana in many states, Texas continues to punish the possession and use of the drug.
 If you've been charged under the marijuana laws of Texas, a conviction could affect your ability to find work, damage your reputation, and more.
-Protect your rights and your future by contacting a local Texas drug crimes attorney to schedule a free initial case review to learn how they can help plan your legal defense.
+Protect your rights and your future by contacting a local Texas drug crimes attorney today.